ajslater/codex/README.md

 tested it yet.
 Try following the instructions for [Debian](#debian) above.
 There may be outstanding platform related bugs.

-Contributions to the Windows documentation will be greatfully accepted on [the outstanding issue](https://github.com/ajslater/codex/issues/76) or Discord.
+Contributions to the Windows documentation will be gratefully accepted on [the outstanding issue](https://github.com/ajslater/codex/issues/76) or Discord.

 #### Install Codex with pip